luigiberducci/f1tenth_rl_agent/README.md

 [![IMAGE ALT TEXT HERE](res/video.png)](https://drive.google.com/file/d/1-VEucXos_Dgt9a-In_9JjS4aum47JBjJ/view?usp=sharing)

-# Building the node
+We trained the model using SAC from [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) library.
+The details on training are reported in the [manuscript](https://arxiv.org/abs/2110.02792).

+## Content

+We describe the steps from having a trained model to deploying it on the car:
+1. **Model preparation**: how to convert sb3 model to torch-script.
+2. **Robustness Test**: assess the agent robustness with **domain randomization**.
+3. **ROS Porting Test**: run the **node** in ROS to ensure the model is loaded correctly.
+4. **Deployment**: the fun part!

+## The ROS node

-For portability, the node runs in a docker container.
+For better portability, we decided to implement the node `rl_node` to run in a docker container.

-To build the docker image, run the following commands from the project directory:
+So, the first step is to build the docker image.

+Run the following commands from the project directory:
 ```
 cd <path-to-current-dir>/rl_node/
 docker build -t racecar/rl_node .
 ```

-This image will be then used to run the node, as defined in the `docker_starter.sh`.
+This image `racecar/rl_node` will be then used by node, as in the `docker_starter.sh`.

-# Running the node
-We trained the model using SAC from [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) library.
-The details on training are reported in the manuscript.

-However, before deploying on the real racecar, we recommend the following steps:
-1. Convert sb3 model to **torch-script**
-2. **Test** the agent robustness to **domain randomization** with racecar-gym.
-3. **Test** the **node** in ROS with the f1tenth-simulator.
-4. Ok, now try to **deploy it**!

-Details on each step follow.

-## Convert sb3 model to torch-script
+## Model preparation
-Since we don't want to depend on `sb3` policies, we first export the core model from sb3 format to `torch-script`.
+Since we don't want to depend on `sb3` policies after training, we first export the core model from sb3 format to `torch-script`.

 ![alt text](res/sb3_to_torchscript.png)